Where is the Script to Screen office?

 I’m a writer and/or director looking for a producer.
 Can you connect me with someone?

 Unfortunately, this is not something Script to Screen is able to facilitate.
 We suggest coming along to our TALKS, Workshops and The Big Screen Symposium to meet your fellow filmmakers and forge your own connections.
-Otherwise, various guilds and industry organisations that you might already belong to (e.g. Nga Aho Whakaari, Directors and Editors Guild of New Zealand, New Zealand Writers Guild, Pan Asian Screen Collective, Screen Production and Development Association (SPADA), Women in Film and Television NZ (WIFT), Pacific Islanders in Film and Television (PIFT) are likely to be better set up to introduce you to a potential collaborator.
+Otherwise, various guilds and industry organisations that you might already belong to (e.g. Nga Aho Whakaari, Directors and Editors Guild of New Zealand, New Zealand Writers Guild, Pan Asian Screen Collective, Screen Production and Development Association (SPADA), Women in Film and Television NZ (WIFT), Pacific Islands Screen Artists (PISA) are likely to be better set up to introduce you to a potential collaborator.

 Funders